aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

       # MLAG interfaces (list) | Required when MLAG leafs present in topology.
       mlag_interfaces: [ < ethernet_interface_3 >, < ethernet_interface_4 >]

-      # Set origin of routes received from MLAG iBGP peer to incomplete
+      # Set origin of routes received from MLAG iBGP peer to incomplete.
+The purpose is to optimize routing for leaf
+      # loopbacks from spine perspective and avoid suboptimal routing via peerlink for control plane traffic.
       mlag_ibgp_origin_incomplete: < true | false -> default true >

       # Spanning tree mode (note - only mstp has been validated at this time) | Required.